RahafNasser-cs/ToDo/README.md

 Android app

 ## Application Features
-> Can add, edit and delete the task.
+- Can add, edit and delete the task.
-> Filter task by priority or deadline.
+- Filter task by priority or deadline.
-> Alert when the task time expires.
+- Alert when the task time expires.
-> Dark mode.
+- Dark mode.
+- Arabic language.

 ## Application Graphical Interfaces
 #### Home page